joaopsys/NowCrawling/README.md

 ### When I'm downloading a file, the whole crawling process stops.
 Could downloading be done in the background, or in parallel?

 This is not implemented, but we plan to do so.
 Note that parallel downloads won't really give you a big boost.
-The only real advantage is that if two different threads handle downloading and page parsing in parallel, you might get a boost, as more pages can be parses while the download is happening.
+The only real advantage is that if two different threads handle downloading and page parsing in parallel, you might get a boost, as more pages can be parsed while the download is happening.
 For this reason, we'll probably initially just implement a download queue.
 This also raises problems with the standard output and verbosity (if two threads try to print at the same time, and, in particular, if one of them is a progress bar, what will happen?).
 Additionally, with higher recursion depth levels we already do something to try and minimize this issue: we don't download files until we've finished visiting the whole recursion branch (e.g. even if you do `-z 100`, and get 3 Google search results, there will only be three periods during which downloads will be allowed: after the first page (and its web tree) has been visited, after the second and after the third).

 Hang on and it might come in a future release :)